ReflectionHLE/ReflectionHLE/notes-restoration.md

 - Spear of Destiny v1.0+1.4, FormGen releases (copy protected).
 - Spear of Destiny v1.4, Activision release (no copy protection).

+In addition, ignoring some differences in debugging symbols as stored in the original EXE, this codebase includes recreated code for the following title:
+- Super 3-D Noah's Ark v1.0, Wisdom Tree release (DOS port).

 The originally released WOLF3D.PRJ file was used as a base for the various project files included in this source tree.
 Each of them can be used for building a specific game version out of the ones above.